-representative of one of the ICH member agencies.8 Standing Committees are co-chaired by a community stakeholder with expertise in the issues coming before the Committee and a representative of one of the ICH member agencies.
+Executive Committee is co-chaired by an appointed community representative and a representative of one of the ICH member agencies.
+Standing Committees are co-chaired by a community stakeholder with expertise in the issues coming before the Committee and a representative of one of the ICH member agencies.

-The ICH mandate includes providing "leadership in the development of strategies and policies that guide the implementation of the District's policies and programs for meeting the needs of individuals and families who are homeless or at risk of homelessness."9 Additionally, every five years, the ICH is required to publish a strategic plan for the provision of services that meet the needs of these individuals and families."10
+The ICH mandate includes providing "leadership in the development of strategies and policies that guide the implementation of the District's policies and programs for meeting the needs of individuals and families who are homeless or at risk of homelessness."
+Additionally, every five years, the ICH is required to publish a strategic plan for the provision of services that meet the needs of these individuals and families."